Scrooge (1970 film): Musical numbers

 A soundtrack album containing all of the songs from the film was issued on Columbia Records in 1970.
 The album peaked at No. 29 on Billboards Best Bets For Christmas album chart on 19 December 1970.
 Due to legal complications, however, the soundtrack has never been re-released in the CD format.
-The current Paramount Blu-ray release of the film has removed the Overture (which is intact on all VHS and DVD releases).
+The 2011 Paramount Blu-ray release of the film has removed the "Overture" (which is intact on previous VHS and DVD releases).

 Production

+Finance came from Cinema Center Films.

-Albert Finney was offered the lead role but turned it down.
+Albert Finney was offered the lead role but initially turned it down.
 Richard Harris signed to make the film but then was held up on filming Bloomfield.
 Rex Harrison was then signed although it meant the producer had to buy him out of a contract for a stage play he was in.
 Finney then read the script and said he wanted to do the film.
 The filmmakers wanted Finney rather than Harrison so told Harrison they could not afford to buy him out of the stage contract and went with Finney.

 Filmed in London and on location in Buckinghamshire between January and May 1970, the film sets at Shepperton Studios included fully reconstructed Victorian streets.
 Finney was in his mid-thirties and wore makeup to look older and was able to draw effectively upon his theatrical training and incorporate various vocal inflections and physical mannerisms as the old miser.